mongodb/mongo-go-driver/README.md

 -------------------------
 ## Frequently Encountered Issues

-See our [Common Issues](docs/common-issues.md) documentation for troubleshooting frequently encountered issues.
+See our [common issues](docs/common-issues.md) documentation for troubleshooting frequently encountered issues.

 -------------------------
 ## Thanks and Acknowledgement